pybitcash/bitcash/docs/source/guide/advanced.rst

 Server Integration
 ------------------

-If you only want to use Bitcash for its raw speed to lessen the load on your servers, you don't have to use any of our network capabilities.
+If you only want to use bitcash for its raw speed to lessen the load on your servers, you don't have to use any of our network capabilities.

 - Use :func:`~bitcash.PrivateKey.create_transaction` instead of